TICCLAT/ticclat/database_design.md

 	- Find reused passages (of certain length) in other texts
 * Find duplicate documents(?)

+Most important queries (these should be fast):
+* Given a wordform, in what range in time does it occur (frequency per year)
+* Given a wordform, in what corpora does it occur with what frequency

 ## Requirements

 * Store anagram hashes of word forms